 Form 10-Q

-- (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SE 1934 CTION 13 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT OF

-For the q quarterly period ended June 30, 2015

-OR

-☐ TRANSITION REPORT PURSUANT TO SE 1934 ECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF

-For the transiti ion period from to

-Con nmission file number: 001-36740

-BROGEN, INC. e of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 77-0357827 (I.R.S.
-Employer dentification No.) 409 Illinois Street San Francisco, CA (Address of principal executive offices) 94158 (zip code) Registrant's telepho one number, including area code: (415) 978-120 00 Indicate by check mark whether the registrant: (1) has file 1934 during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted required to be submitted and posted pursuant to Rule 405 of Regrequired to submit and post such files).
-Yes \boxtimes No \square was Indicate by check mark whether the registrant is a large ac See the definitions of "large accelerated filer," "accelerated filer y.
-Large accelerated filer Accelerated filer Non-accelerated filer 🔻 (Do not check if a smaller reporting ng company) Smaller reporting company Indicate by check mark whether the registrant is a shell co mpany (as defined in Exchange Act Rule 12b-2) .
-Yes □ No ⊠ The number of shares of common stock outstanding as of July 31, 2015 was 60,564,900.
+- Mark One) QUARTERLY REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition p period from to Commission n file number: 001-36740 FIBRO OGEN, INC. (Exact name of regi istrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 77-0357827 (I.R.S.
+Employer Identification No.) 409 Illinois Street San Francisco, CA (Address of Principal Executive Offices) 94158 (Zip Code) 415) 978-1200 hone number, including area code: ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of registrant was required to file such reports), and (2) has been subject to such filing tronically and posted on its corporate Web site, if any, every Interactive Data File S-T during the preceding 12 months (or for such shorter period that the registrant wa Indicate by check mark whether the registrant is a large accelerate See the definitions of "large accelerated filer," "accelerated filer" and "so ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. maller reporting company" in Rule 12b-2 of the Exchange Act: Large accelerated filer $\square$ Accelerated filer Non-accelerated filer o (Do not check if a smaller reporting com pany) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes o No $\square$ The number of shares of common stock outstanding as of April 3 0, 2016 was 62,450,875.